awsdocs/amazon-sns-developer-guide/doc_source/sns-using-identity-based-policies.md

 + [Example Policies for Amazon SNS](#sns-example-policies)
 + [Using Temporary Security Credentials](#sns-using-temporary-credentials)

 Amazon Simple Notification Service integrates with AWS Identity and Access Management \(IAM\) so that you can specify which Amazon SNS actions a user in your AWS account can perform with Amazon SNS resources\.
 You can specify a particular topic in the policy\.
-For example, you could use variables when creating an IAM policy that gives certain users in your organization permission to use the `Publish` action with specific topics in your AWS account\.
+For example, you could use variables when creating an IAM policy that grants certain users in your organization permission to use the `Publish` action with specific topics in your AWS account\.
 For more information, see [Policy Variables](https://docs.aws.amazon.com/IAM/latest/UserGuide/PolicyVariables.html) in the *Using IAM* guide\.

 **Important**
 Using Amazon SNS with IAM doesn't change how you use Amazon SNS\.
 There are no changes to Amazon SNS actions, and no new Amazon SNS actions related to users and access control\.